-If you want to reduce HOA costs, review your insurance policy on a regular or annual basis.
+If you want to reduce HOA costs, review your insurance policy regularly or annually.
 It’s possible that you may be paying more on premiums or deductibles than you need.
 Consult with your insurance company if it’s possible to lower insurance costs.
 You can also get insurance quotes from other companies and use that to renegotiate with your insurance company.
 It’s completely feasible to get suitable coverage at reasonable rates, but it won’t happen on your own.
 When looking over your budget, always make it a point to review the association’s current insurance policy and prices.

 2. Outsource Back-Office Duties